chizhang529/vr-the-island/README.md

 </p>

 ## Description
 The Island is an interactive, creative and entertaining first-person tower defense game, providing players with an highly immersive VR experience.
 In this game, players will protect an island with weapons from monster attackers.
 The various options of weapons on different locations offer players flexibility of their strategic plans.
-And players can fully enjoy the game with portable and affordable [Google Cardboard](https://vr.google.com/cardboard/) on mainstream mobile platform, such as iOS and Android.
+And players can fully enjoy the game with portable and affordable [Google Cardboard](https://vr.google.com/cardboard/) on mainstream mobile platform, such as [iOS](https://en.wikipedia.org/wiki/IOS) and [Android](https://en.wikipedia.org/wiki/Android_(operating_system)).

+**Note:** we provied Xcode project for installing our game app on your iPhone in `Download`.
+[Check it out!](https://github.com/chizhang529/vr-the-island#download)

 ## Game Settings and Rules
 - **Attackers**